Tummy Tuck Los Angeles, CASilicone injection and biopolymer removal expertBodytite and Facetite expertLiposuction Revision and BBL revision expert

 - MAKE-UP: Please do not wear moisturizers, creams, lotions, or makeup.

-- CARETAKER: Someone must spend the first night after surgery with you.
+- CARETAKER: Someone must spend the first night after surgery with you and accompany you from the surgery center if you have any anesthesia other than local anesthesia.

 - The first week you will need to rest frequently.
 You need to walk around the house as tolerated.
 Avoid stairs if possible.

-- You may not be able to stand up straight for the first week.
+- You may not be able to stand up straight for the first week or longer.
 It may be normal to walk at a 45 degree angle bent at the hips.
 Your back may become sore in this position.
-You can try to stand up straight after the first week as tolerated.
+You may try to stand up straight after the first week as tolerated.

 - For the first week post-op sleep on your back with your head elevated and knees bent with a pillow underneath them.
 This will keep the tension off your abdomen.
-Do not sleep on your side.
+In cases of combination procedures, Dr. Hughes will help formulate a very specific sleeping and resting position based upon the procedures performed.

 - Every 2-3 hours take deep breaths to expand your lungs.
 Hold your incision while coughing.